rorsini/pseudo-translate/README.md

 A compact and flexible utility for **pseudo-translating** i18n resources.
 > → «Ä çömpäçt äñd fléxïblé ütïlïty föř pséüdö-třäñslätïñg ï18ñ řésöüřçés.»

-**Pseudo-translation** is the process of mimicking the process of translating a file into another language.
-It is a dummy translation used to test if an application will function correctly in another language.
-So in plain English, it's a pretend translation used to test a process before the real translation begins.
+**Pseudo-translation** is the process of mimicking the actual translation of a string into another language.
+It's a **readable**, dummy translation used to test if an application will function correctly in another language.

 Use it to:
-* Verify that all UI text has been extracted into i18n resources.
+* Verify that all UI text has been extracted into i18n resources:
-  Pseudo-translation makes it easy to spot strings you missed, while still being readable to English speaking developers.
+  Pseudo-translation makes it easy to spot strings you missed during development.
 * Test that your UI handles translation of varying width (i.e. no unintended word wrapping or truncations).
 * Detect string concatenation issues in your UI before they break real